 The Drawbacks of Covered Calls

 What if CFG takes off?
-The only disadvantage of writing covered calls is that you have to sell your shares at the agreed strike price, but the stock has risen above it.
+The disadvantage of writing covered calls is that you have to sell your shares at the agreed strike price when the share price has risen above it.
 Even if Citizens Financial Group (CFG) is at $60, you’d still sell at $55.
-But this is like selling a stock and then watching it rise.

 Who Should Consider Covered Calls?

 Covered calls are ideal for portfolios with several hundred shares in one or more stocks.
 Moreover, the outcomes are considerably more favorable if the stocks pay dividends.
 In comparison to a buy-and-hold strategy, the covered call strategy provides some downside protection for the underlying capital, which makes it appealing to retirees and income investors.

 We avoid open option positions during earnings season because the market is more volatile.
 A good earnings report can significantly boost any stock, forcing you to sell before it expires.
 On the other hand, a stock’s value can drop after a disappointing earnings report, which makes it harder to make a comeback.